 “The mapping suggests that the sanctuary’s urban sectors and the surrounding agricultural fields, as well as individual buildings and stairs, are all oriented along with the trends of these major faults.
 The layout reflects the fractured matrix underlying the site.
 Other ancient Incan cities, including Ollantaytambo, Pisac, and Cusco, are also located at the intersection of faults.
 Each is precisely the expression of the main directions of the site’s geological faults.”

-The results indicate that the underlying fault-and-fracture network is as integral to Machu Picchu’s construction as its traditional stonework.
+The results indicate that the underlying fault-and-fracture network is integral to Machu Picchu’s construction as its traditional stonework.
 This mortar-free masonry features stones so perfectly fitted together that it’s impossible to slide a credit card between them.
 As master stoneworkers, the Incas took advantage of the abundant building materials in the fault zone.

 Menegat said, “The intense fracturing there predisposed the rocks to break along these same planes of weakness, which greatly reduced the energy needed to carve them.”